Shivelight/vindemitor/README.md

 > [!WARNING]
 > Please be careful with who you trust and what you run.
 The users you collaborate with on Service
-> code could update it with malicious code that you would run via devine on the next call.
+> code could update it with malicious code that you would run via vindemitor on the next call.

 #### Forking